popmanhe/Node_Dice/README.md

 <p>Before you run this site, please set up connection to mongodb in config/developement.js or production.js.</p>

 <ul>
 <li>2015-02-24:  First commit; Basic features added.</li>
 <li>2015-03-11:  Add chat functionality.
 Chat messages can be saved to database and kept for a week(using mongodb TTL index).</li>
-<li>2015-03-18  Get bitcoin address from Blockchain.info and can be saved to user account.</li>
+<li>2015-03-18:  Get bitcoin address from Blockchain.info and can be saved to user account.</li>
+<li>2015-03-21:  Will update balance for deposit every 30 seconds once BTC address is generated;
+				 User name has to be unique(unique index in place);
 </ul>

 <p>If you have any questions, contact me at: popman.he@gmail.com.</p>